 Accurate documentation that will provide a clear pattern of student progress is necessary to make record keeping speak for itself.
 An observer should be able to look at the record and be able to ascertain pupil progress and the reason for grade assignment and/or credit.
-Grades will be kept on the SIS K12computer program.
+Grades will be kept on the Infinite Campus computer program.
 Training will be provided.
-Teachers should maintain a proper grade book which will be turned into the office at the end of the school year.

 Grades should be kept up to date.

-Updating all grade books is required prior to the end of the school day on Fridays.
-Parents can apply to have access to their child's grade book via the Internet Grade books will be checked weekly to evaluate progress.
+Updating all grade is required prior to the end of the school day on Fridays.
+Parents can apply to have access to their child's grade book via the Infinite Campus Parent Portal

+Grade books will be checked weekly to evaluate progress.